Code of Conduct

 Treat team members with empathy and curiosity about where they’re coming from, and be open to feedback.

 The TFS Employee Handbook is designed to acquaint you with our company and provide a reference for many of your questions regarding your employment with us.
-To view our most up to date employee handbook,please click the button below
+To view our most up to date employee handbook,please click here.

 EMPLOYEE EXPECTATIONS & DISCIPLINARY PROCEDURES